Sampreet/qom/README.md

 ### Running in Editable Mode

-To install and run the package in editable mode, execute the following from the top-level directory `ROOT_DIR` inside which `setup.py` is located:
+To install and run the package in editable mode, execute the following from outside the top-level directory `ROOT_DIR` inside which `setup.py` is located:

 ```bash
 pip install -e ROOT_DIR